SNL-UCSB/PINOT-website/policy.md

 # PINOT Node Holder Policy

 ## Identity information
-To properly maintain the project's coverage, we are required to store your location information and preferred way to contact you.
+To properly maintain the project's coverage, we are required to store nodes' location information and preferred way to contact you.
-This information is available only to the project's team and under no condition (except legal obligations) is shared with other parties.
+This precies information is available only to the project's team and under no condition (except legal obligations) is shared with other parties.

 ## Node information sharing
 To provide project's transparency, we publicly share approximate nodes locations, together with their uptime and total traffic usage on both